wavether/wavetherinc/docs/products/amazon-quicksight-connector-confluence/quick-start.md

 description: Amazon QuickSight Connector for Confluence
 ---

-The following is intended to be a quick start for those familiar with managing Amazon QuickSight and are looking to quickly deploy CAmazon QuickSight Connector for Confluence.
+The following is intended to be a quick start for those familiar with managing Amazon QuickSight and are looking to quickly deploy Amazon QuickSight Connector for Confluence.

 ## In this guide we'll do the following